• Skip to primary navigation

 Mixing & kneading by mixer

-• Combine all dry ingredients (flour, yeast, salt) in a mixing bowl of a stand mixer fitted with dough hook.
+• Combine all dry ingredients (flour, yeast, salt) in a mixing bowl of a stand mixer fitted with a dough hook.

 Extra kneading by hands

-• Turn the dough 90 degree and repeat the picking and pressing process to fold the dough.
-Repeat these steps a few times until the dough forms a completely smooth, round ball.
+• Turn the dough 90 degrees and repeat the picking and pressing process to fold the dough.
+Repeat these steps a few times until the dough forms a smooth, round ball.
 Approximately 1 to 2 minutes.
 You can lightly sprinkle the dough with flour as needed along the way if the dough becomes a little bit sticky.

 First proof